-Traditional modeling demonstrations require the use of the calculated good engineering practice $(GEP)^{11}$ stack height for all sources in the model.
+Traditional modeling demonstrations require the use of the calculated good engineering practice (GEP)11 stack height for all sources in the model.
 The DRR is different in that the purpose is to replicate actual ambient concentrations of SO2.
 As such, the use of actual stack heights for those stacks that exceed their calculated GEP height is permitted if the source is characterized using actual hourly emissions data.
-The stack heights for all units at WestRock are less than or equal to the GEP height for each.
+12 The stack heights for all units at WestRock are less than or equal to the GEP height for each.
 A summary of the modeled stack parameters for WestRock is presented below in Table 5.

-&lt;sup>11 Office of Air Quality Planning and Standards, U.S. Environmental Protection Agency, EPA-450/4-80-023R, Guideline for Determination of Good Engineering Practice Stack Height (Technical Support Document for the Stack Height Regulations) (Revised), (June 1985).
-See Modeling TAD, Section 6.1.
+11 Office of Air Quality Planning and Standards, U.S. Environmental Protection Agency, EPA-450/4-80-023R, Guideline for Determination of Good Engineering Practice Stack Height (Technical Support Document for the Stack Height Regulations) (Revised), (June 1985).